Sublime (philosophy): Ancient philosophy

-The first known study of the sublime is ascribed to Longinus: Peri Hupsous/Hypsous or On the Sublime.
+The first known study of the sublime is by Longinus in Peri Hupsous/Hypsous or On the Sublime.
 This is thought to have been written in the 1st century AD though its origin and authorship are uncertain.
 For Longinus, the sublime is an adjective that describes great, elevated, or lofty thought or language, particularly in the context of rhetoric.
 As such, the sublime inspires awe and veneration, with greater persuasive powers.
 Longinus' treatise is also notable for referring not only to Greek authors such as Homer, but also to biblical sources such as Genesis.

 This treatise was rediscovered in the 16th century, and its subsequent impact on aesthetics is usually attributed to its translation into French by linguist Nicolas Boileau-Despréaux in 1674.
 Later the treatise was translated into English by John Pultney in 1680, Leonard Welsted in 1712, and William Smith in 1739 whose translation had its fifth edition in 1800.